March 2, 2022

 There were two reasons AZT hikers dislike getting water from these tanks.

-But, this afternoon, I didn’t have any choices.
-I was down to just over a liter of water left from Parker Canyon.
-And I knew I’d need more water than that to dry camp tonight.
-So my only choice was to filter it from Middle Canyon Tank.
+But this afternoon, I didn’t have any choice.
+I was down to just over a liter of water left from my lunchtime stop in Parker Canyon.
+I knew I’d need more water than that to dry camp tonight.
+So, my only choice was to filter it from Middle Canyon Tank.

 The brownish water in this particular tank was just as unappetizing as you’d expect.
 But at least I’d found a spot at the water’s edge to scoop from that didn’t contain a bunch of floating debris.

-But my attention was now focused on a bigger problem.
-My 2L water bladder holding the dirty water somehow developed a small pinhole in the side of it.
-As I squeezed the water through the filter and into my clean water bottle, a small stream was simultaneously spraying out the side of the water bladder.
+My attention, however, was no longer on the grimy water.
+It was focused on a bigger problem.
+I just discovered my 2L water bladder holding this dirty water had developed a small pinhole in its side.
+So, as I squeezed the water through the filter and into my clean water bottle, a small stream was simultaneously spraying out the side of the water bladder.

 Ah man!
 You have to be kidding me right now!
 It’s only day 2 of my thru-hike and I already have a hole in my water bag?!?

 There was nothing I could do to resolve the problem though.
 I’d just have to keep an eye on it.
-Maybe I could order a new water bladder once I got to Patagonia tomorrow.
-But getting it delivered to a post office somewhere up the trail would take several days, if not weeks.
+Maybe I could order a new water bladder once I get to Patagonia tomorrow.
+But getting it delivered to a post office somewhere up the trail would take several days (if not weeks).

 CANELO HILLS

-I only had another four miles to go after the tank before I planned to set up camp.
-The miles went quick and before I knew it, I was at the Canelo Hills Trailhead searching for a flat spot to set up my tent.
+Luckily, I only had another four miles to go after the tank before I planned to set up camp.
+The miles went quickly, and before I knew it, I was at the Canelo Hills Trailhead searching for a flat spot to set up my tent.

 It felt like heaven to drop my full pack near a bear box at the trailhead, and then I went over to talk to two guys who already had their tents set up nearby.
 One of the guys was named Mad Max, and I learned he got his trail name while hiking the PCT.
 Unfortunately, I could see there wasn’t much room by him and the guy he was camped beside, so I decided to keep looking around.